Middle School TOC hosted by UK

 I have taught Lincoln Douglas and Public Forum debate since 2011 on the Illinois High School circuit, including a state champion.
 I am open to theory arguments and am a squarely flow-based judge.
 I can handle 'moderate' speed, but not full out spreading especially if I haven't heard the argument before.
 I have a relatively high requirement for terminal impact arguments, but will certainly consider them.

-FOR EVERYONE: do NOT bring up victims of police brutality just for your intros or as an additional piece of evidence you immediately move on from. people's lives should not be used as a piece of 'gotcha' evidence or a card to win a judge. if you are ignoring people's humanity to win a round you are not doing this activity correctly.
+Do NOT bring up victims of police brutality just for your intros or as an additional piece of evidence you immediately move on from. people's lives should not be used as a piece of 'gotcha' evidence or a card to win a judge. if you are ignoring people's humanity to win a round you are not doing this activity correctly.

 For Congress: